Fundación Juan March

-The Fundación Juan March is a foundation established in 1955 by Juan March, who was Spain's richest man.
+The Fundación Juan March is a foundation established in 1955 by Juan March.
 The foundation produces exhibitions as well as concert and lecture series.
 Its headquarters in Madrid houses a library devoted to contemporary Spanish music and theater.
 It owns and operates the Museo de Arte Abstracto Español, in Cuenca, and the Museu Fundación Juan March, in Palma.
 Its Center for Advanced Study in the Social Sciences (Centro de Estudios Avanzados en Ciencias Sociales), which has granted nearly one hundred doctoral degrees to Spanish students, is currently incorporated within the Instituto mixto Carlos III/Juan March de Ciencias Sociales at the Charles III University of Madrid.

 Headquarters

 The Madrid headquarters is located in the Salamanca district and was inaugurated in 1975.
 The building was designed by José Luis Picardo Castellón and features contrasting bands of marble and glass.

 Sculptures

 Outside there are two sculptures near the entrance, one by Chillida and one by Sempere.
-There are more three more sculptures in the patio (a garden accessible via the shop on the ground floor), these are by Gustavo Torner, Miguel Ortiz Berrocal and Martin Chirino.
+There are three more sculptures in the patio (a garden accessible via the shop on the ground floor), these are by Gustavo Torner, Miguel Ortiz Berrocal and Martin Chirino.